Expert-reviewed resources and digital tools designed to transform your body, mind, and energy levels.

 Brain fog can descend upon us like a sudden mental fog bank, leaving us feeling disoriented and frustrated.
 But what exactly triggers this frustrating phenomenon?
 Here, we delve into the various factors that can contribute to this problem:

-Ever feel like your brain can’t handle one more thing?
-You’re not wrong.
-Chronic stress releases the hormone cortisol, which can negatively impact memory and focus.
-A study published that long-term stress or being exposed to certain hormones for a long time can affect a part of the brain called the hippocampus.
-This can happen because the connections between nerve cells in the hippocampus can change, but it’s not permanent and the cells don’t die.
+A study published explained that long-term stress or being exposed to certain hormones for a long time can affect a part of the brain called the hippocampus.
+This can happen because the connections between nerve cells in the hippocampus can change, but it’s not permanent, and the cells don’t die.

 Consequently, whenever sleep is compromised, our brains struggle to function optimally, leading to impaired focus, memory, and alertness.